 Cityscapes is a collection of images describing diverse urban areas and the unique ways artists have portrayed city life over time, focusing primarily on city images from Europe and America, both representational and abstract.

-Celebrations and Holidays is a collection of lighthearted images from medieval times to present, offering a festive backdrop to a discussion about the creative and interesting choices artists make to enliven a scene.
+Celebrations and Holidays in Art is a collection of lighthearted images from medieval times to present, offering a festive backdrop to a discussion about the creative and interesting choices artists make to enliven a scene.

 All about America: